 Is there any first aid at Netball?
 What happens if my child gets injured?

-ANZA Netball are supported by AMS (Ambulance Medical Service) every Saturday training session.
+ANZA Netball are supported by AMS (Ambulance Medical Service) every Saturday.
 They come with fully equipped and trained medical officers who are at hand for any injuries or accidents that happen during practice.
 At each venue your Age Group Coordinator (AGC) will have an ice on hand for minor injuries.
 If something is more serious please make your way to the medical staff for assessment and treatment.

 How do I receive information about ANZA Netball?